ChristianPari/365-Days-of-Code/README.md

+<h2>Day 314-315</h2>

+Finally found a good resource to help me understand Batch Processing, coded out a walkthrough that I will be using/presenting during class next week to teach on the topic, will be using Spring Batch

 <h2>Day 312-313</h2>

 Working w/ Java security n Auth using WebSecurityConfigurator n Digest to understand the use of Auth in a Java app and ontinuing work on REST JPA Hibernate and making successful CRUD requests